Phantasm: Ravager (Movie Review)

 Still from Phantasm: Ravager

-Going back to the beginning, Phantasm has always held a special place in the heart of fans, with a story written by Coscarelli in of vein of Ray Bradbury’s 1962 novel, Something Wicked This Way Comes, the 1953 film Invaders from Mars, and Dario Argento’s 1977’s Suspiria.
-That said, excitement ran high when it became evident Phantasm: Ravager was not just a concept, but reality.
-Co-Writer and Director David Hartman teamed up with Phantasm creator Coscarelli as Producer, while bringing on series mainstays Reggie Bannister as Reggie, A. Michael Baldwin as Mike Pearson, and Angus Scrimm as The Tall Man.
-All a cherry on top of the cake for fans, release was set back a few times, and sadly, on January 9, 2016, Scrimm passed at the age of 89 years old.
+Going back to the beginning, Phantasm has always held a special place in the hearts of fans, with a story written by Coscarelli in of vein of Ray Bradbury’s 1962 novel, Something Wicked This Way Comes, the 1953 film Invaders from Mars, and Dario Argento’s 1977’s Suspiria.
+That said, excitement ran high when it became evident Phantasm: Ravager was not just a concept, but a reality.
+Co-writer and Director David Hartman teamed up with Phantasm creator Coscarelli as Producer while bringing on series mainstays Reggie Bannister as Reggie, A. Michael Baldwin as Mike Pearson, and Angus Scrimm as The Tall Man.
+All a cherry on top of the cake for fans, the release was set back a few times, and sadly, on January 9, 2016, Scrimm passed at the age of 89 years old.
 His swan song reprising the role that made him famous in the Horror community, Phantasm: Ravager premiered in Austin’s Fantastic Fest on September 25th, and finally received its rightful public release on October 7th via Well Go USA Entertainment.
-So with so much of a story surrounding it, does Phantasm: Ravager live up to fanatics expectations?
+So with so much of a story surrounding it, does Phantasm: Ravager live up to fanatics’ expectations?

 Starting with Reggie trailing The Tall Man through the desert on foot while looking for his brother, Mike, someone pulls over and offers him a ride for a fee.
 Reggie agrees and they take off, making small talk until Reggie drops the bomb that the car’s really his as he pulls a gun on the guy.
-Taking his money, car, and the guys clothes, Reggie sets off again, but with The Tall Man’s Sentinel Spheres in hot pursuit.
+Taking his money, car, and the guy’s clothes, Reggie sets off again, but with The Tall Man’s Sentinel Spheres in hot pursuit.
 Can Reggie kill The Tall Man once and for all, or will The Tall Man cause the Apocalypse, and claim victory?

 phantasm_ravager_3__large